Use 'Enter' for

 And these interact to form the model's first electrons, positrons, right-handed 'neutral' particles, and left-handed 'neutral' particles

-The following animation shows a simple sequence of the elementary strand shaped particle, tagged one behind the other, building the model's four base particles - the neutrino, electron, positron, 'neutral' particle; the
+The following animation shows a simple sequence of the strand shaped elementary particle, tagged one behind the other, building the model's four base particles - the neutrino, electron, positron, 'neutral' particle; the button steps through the process, the button start / stops the animation (any of the buttons can be used in pause mode)

 Building The Four Base Particles